CWWhitney/kon_tum_homegardens/README.md

 Homegardens in Kon Tum, Vietnam

-Porposed models of homegarden interventions in Kon Tum Vietnam, based on preliminary investigations and observations
+Proposed models of homegarden interventions in Kon Tum Vietnam, based on preliminary investigations and observations

 Model of the intervention of a homegarden